daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 su - dean
 ~~~

+Now that we're no longer logged in as the administrator, you may be asked for your password sometimes when trying to run a command.

 # Step 5: See your droplet in a browser {#nginx}

 Right now if you try to visit `http://123.456.1.2` in a browser, you'll get a "webpage not available error".
 Let's make our private server serve a webpage there instead, as a nice visual reward for getting this far.
 Install nginx: